Fantastic-c-c/rlkit/README.md

 To use the GPU docker image, you will need a GPU and [nvidia-docker installed](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)).
 Note that you'll need to [get your own MuJoCo key](https://www.roboti.us/license.html) if you want to use MuJoCo.

+## Real World Experiments
+### Enabling the Controller
+1. `cd ~/ros_ws`
+2. `./lordi.sh` (or whatever robot you are going to use)
+3. `roslaunch ~/ros_ws/src/sawyer_control/exp_nodes.launch` To start the controller
+4. Open a new terminal:
+5. `rosrun intera_interface enable_robot.py -e` To enable the robot
+* To disable the robot, you can run `rosrun intera_interface enable_robot.py -d`
+* Note: sometimes the IK controller will fail and you will see an error message.
+The robot controller is still running even after this so you do not need to restart it.

+### Running the script
+1. `cd ~/ros_ws`
+2. `./lordi.sh` (or whatever robot you are going to use).
+You need to start a separate terminal for the script (in addition to the controller script)
+3. `cd ~/Documents/sawyer_pearl`
+4. `python3 launch_experiment.py configs/sawyer_reach_real_3d.json`

+### Debugging
+1. If ros master node cannot be found, reboot the robot's computer
+2. If you can't enable, check e-stop button, try again
+3. If the robot starts moving weirdly reboot exp_nodes

+### Other Stuff
+To define the safety bounds of the Sawyer you can run:
+1. `cd ~/ros_ws`
+2. `./lordi.sh` (or whatever robot you are going to use).
+You need to start a separate terminal for the script (in addition to the controller script)
+3. `cd ~/Documents/sawyer_pearl`
+4. `python print_cartesian_positions.py`.
+The coordinates of the end-effector (as well as its orientation) will be displayed.
+Make sure you are looking at the end-effector position and not its orientation.
+The x-value is forward and back, the y-value is left and right, the z-value is up and down.
+5. Make the necessary edits to `~/ros_ws/src/sawyer_control/src/sawyer_control/configs/pearl_lordi_config.py`

+If you want to define a torque safety box, you can look at `base_config` in the `sawyer_control` repor for an example.

 ## Visualizing a policy and seeing results
 During training, the results will be saved to a file called under
 ```